 Let’s consider one more example.
 Earlier this year, Nokia released data saying that most wireless networks around the world see 30–45% growth in traffic over a year.
 But peak usage jumped 20–40% over a period of just four weeks during the lockdowns.

-To put this growth in context, network data traffic would more than double every 12 months if this persists.
-We’re talking about exponential growth.
-And it’s overwhelming networks all over the world.
+To put this growth into context, network data traffic would more than double every 12 months if this persists.
+We are talking about exponential growth.
+And it is overwhelming networks all over the world.

 But not all technology investments will be winners in the years ahead.

 In fact, investing in some companies right now could actually be dangerous.
 Some tech stocks have reached absurd valuations.
 And these are going to crash hard.